-- Only the owner can invite other collaborators, enter the algorithm in the contest, or delete the algorithm.
+- Only the owner can invite other collaborators or delete the algorithm.

 - There isn't a technical limit on number of collaborators, but there is a practical limit.
 The more collaborators you have, the more likely that you'll notice a performance problem.

 For security reasons, only specific portions of Python modules are whitelisted for import.
 Select portions of the modules listed on the Algorithm IDE Whitelist are available for import.